Neena Gupta (mathematician)

-Neena Gupta (born in 1984) is a professor at the Statistics and Mathematics Unit of the Indian Statistical Institute (ISI), Kolkata.
+Neena Gupta (born 24 November 1984) is an Indian mathematician and professor at the Statistics and Mathematics Unit of the Indian Statistical Institute (ISI), Kolkata.
+She is known for solving Zariski Cancellation Problem, originally posed by Oscar Zariski in 1949.
 Her primary fields of interest are commutative algebra and affine algebraic geometry.

-Life

-Neena Gupta was previously a visiting scientist at the ISI and a visiting fellow at the Tata Institute of Fundamental Research (TIFR).
-She has won the Shanti Swarup Bhatnagar Prize for Science and Technology (2019) in the category of mathematical sciences, the highest honour in India in the field of science and technology.
-In 2022 she was awarded the Ramanujan award.
-She is the second woman from India who got this award.

-Neena Gupta received the Indian National Science Academy Young Scientist award in 2014 for the solution she proposed to the Zariski Cancellation Problem. in positive characteristic.
-Her work on the conjecture had also earned her the inaugural Saraswathi Cowsik Medal in 2013, awarded by the TIFR Alumni Association.
-She is also the recipient of the DST-ICTP-IMU Ramanujan Prize for Young Mathematicians from Developing Countries in 2021.

 Education

 Gupta graduated with honours in mathematics from Bethune College in 2006.
 She earned her post graduation in mathematics from the Indian Statistical Institute in 2008 and subsequently, her Ph.D. degree in 2011 with commutative algebra as her specialization under the guidance of Amartya Kumar Dutta.
 The title of her dissertation was "Some results on Laurent polynomial fibrations and Quasi A*-algebras".